 There are many drivers out there that prefer the simplicity of driving an automatic.
 Simply hop in, turn the key and you’re on your way.
 Whether you’re just starting out or you’re an experienced driver, there is no disputing that an automatic is easier to drive.
 This argument is relevant for both short and long driving trips.
 And when you’re stuck in the Dubai traffic, it can become especially annoying having to constantly change gears.
-However, driving an automatic does present existing challenges that drivers have to take into consideration.
+However, driving an automatic rent a car in Dubai does present existing challenges that drivers have to take into consideration.
 Just because a car is ‘easier’ to drive, does not simply mean that it is free of any potential hazards.
 Here are some tips for automatic drivers to make driving safer.

 Avoid Cruising Downhill in Neutral